geetavin464/geetavin464.github.io/_posts/2014-03-02-networking-protocols.md

 * __IP Address__
   * public ip or dns - external - reachable over the internet
   * private ip or dns - internal - reachable in the private network
+  * ipv4 4 octets ie 8 bits each

 * __Ports__
   * An IP address has multiple ports for various servers